 And there was nothing she could do about it.

-Despite her bleak outlook, she still had hope that the sex was going to be great.
+Despite her bleak outlook, she would make the best of it.
 She refused to let a small pecker ruin her night.
+Besides, wasn’t she just being shallow?

 The time had finally come as he readied his mini-pilot for a smooth landing.
 With her blessing, he entered.
 Or, at least she thought he did.
 She honestly couldn’t tell.
 In fact, she had to sneak a feel down there just to make sure.